BoogyHS/Rehabilitation/Readme.md

 ## **Mongoose** and **Mongo**

-It is implemented database, for storing information about visitors of the site.
+Database is implemented, for storing information about visitors to the site.

 ## **Handlebars**